Best Meditation Gift Ideas for Him and Her

 This lamp will elevate your special someone’s meditation experience and may even boost their energy level afterwards.
 Salt lamps are made using authentic Himalayan salt crystals.
 In addition to the soothing light which is ideal for a practice session, crystal salt lamps also release negative ions that are thought to benefit the body by neutralizing the harmful effects of pollen, dust, bacteria and an assortment of other potentially hazardous airborne particles.

 Yes, we’re tooting our own horn here a bit, but this really is a great gift for meditators.
-The Mindworks: Guided Meditation App is rich with inspiring Mind Talks, guided meditations, instructions for practitioners of all levels, fresh and informative blogs, and a community feel.
-The Mindworks team includes internationally known expert meditation teachers who work together to optimize the Mindworks journey into working with the mind.
+Gift certificates for Mindworks courses are rich with inspiring Mind Talks, guided meditations, instructions for practitioners of all levels, and fresh and informative articles.

 Decorative meditation gifts